pombreda/getpaid/trunk/getpaid.googlecheckout/src/getpaid/googlecheckout/README.txt

 Todo
 ====

 - Need to fix the buildout experience.
-Currently there is no download for PyXML (needed by gchecky) and there are few wrinkles with the install of ghcecky.
+There are few wrinkles with the install of ghcecky.

 - Still need to override the cart portlet to use the Google Checkout